cp-algorithms/cp-algorithms/src/graph/topological-sort.md

 To solve this problem we will use [depth-first search](./graph/depth-first-search.html).

 Let's assume that the graph is acyclic, i.e. there is a solution.
 What does the depth-first search do?
-When you run out of some of the peaks $v$ he tries to run along all edges emanating from $v$.
-Along those edges, the ends of which have already been previously visited, it doesn't pass, and along the rest goes and causes themselves from their ends.
+When started from some  vertex $v$, it tries to run along all edges outgoing from $v$.
+It fails to run along the edges for which the opposite ends have been visited previously, and runs along the rest of the edges and starts from their ends.

-Thus, by the time of the call, ${\rm dfs}(v)$ all vertices that are reachable from $v$ either directly (one edge), and indirectly (by the way) - all such vertices already visited.
-Therefore, if we at the time of exit from ${\rm dfs}(v)$ add our peak in the beginning of a list, in the end, this list will get a **topological sort**.
+Thus, by the time of the call $dfs(v)$ is ended, all vertices that are reachable from $v$ either directly (via one edge) or indirectly are already visited by the search.
+Therefore, if at the time of exit from $dfs(v)$ we add vertex $v$ to the beginning of a certain list, in the end this list will store a topological ordering of all vertices.

-These explanations can also be presented in a somewhat different light, through the concept of **"time out"** of depth.
-Output time for each vertex $v$ is the point at which the finished challenge ${\rm dfs}(v)$ the depth of it (the times, when you can zanemarivali from $1$ before $n$).
-It is easy to understand that the depth-first-exit time of any vertex $v$ is always greater than the exit time of all vertices reachable from it (since they were visited either before the call ${\rm dfs}(v)$ or during it).
-Thus, the desired topological sort is sorting in descending order times out.
+These explanations can also be presented in terms of time of exit from DFS routine.
+Exit time for vertex $v$ is the time at which $dfs(v)$ finished work (the times can be numbered from $1$ to $n$).
+It is easy to understand that exit time of any vertex $v$ is always greater than exit time of any vertex reachable from it (since they were visited either before the call $dfs(v)$ or during it).
+Thus, the desired topological ordering is sorting vertices in descending order of their exit times.

 ## Implementation

-Here is an implementation, assuming that the graph is acyclic, i.e. the desired topological sort exists.
-If necessary, check the graph on acyclicity easy to insert into the depth, as described in the article on depth.
+Here is an implementation which assumes that the graph is acyclic, i.e. the desired topological ordering exists.
+If necessary, you can easily check that the graph is acyclic, as described in the article on [depth-first search](./graph/depth-first-search.html).

 C++ implementation <span class="toggle-code">Show/Hide</span>